How to Fix a 501 Not Implemented Error on Your WordPress Site

 It could also be a billing issue.
 If you didn’t pay your hosting bills they might default your site to 501 status before removing the account altogether.
 Giving you another chance to resolve the issue.

-You If you are experiencing a 501 error at Kinsta simply open a support ticket and we’ll get it fixed immediately.
+If for some reason you’re still having issues, simply open a support ticket and we’ll get it fixed immediately.
 We also proactively monitor errors like these with New Relic, so more than likely our team is already investigating.

 If you are worried about these happening on your site in the future, you can also utilize a tool like updown.io to monitor and notify you immediately if they occur.
 It periodically sends an HTTP HEAD request to the URL of your choice.
 You can simply use your homepage.
 The tool allows you to set check frequencies of: